weleoka/ardeidae_py/README.md

 Please report an issue if one is found.

 * Test UDP sending functions with respect to time-taking.
 Select best way of measuring transfer rate.
-* params for string encode vs. decode for network transfer.
+* Learn params for string encode vs. decode for network transfer.
+* Make sequence numbered stream segment payload an option.